knicholes/guessthesong/readme.md

 #GuessTheSong
-is a project to learn angularjs, socketio, and nodejs.
+is a project to learn [angularjs](http://www.angularjs.org/), [socketio](http://socket.io/), and [Node.js](http://nodejs.org/).
 This app will allow users to hop into a "chatroom" and listen, simultaneously, with a group of friends to the same song.
 Each person may guess which song they're hearing.

-The initial plan is to use grooveshark's tinysong API (if possible-- research necessary) to retrieve songs from a playlist.
+The initial plan is to use grooveshark's [tinysong API](http://developers.grooveshark.com/tuts/tinysong) (if possible-- research necessary) to retrieve songs from a playlist.
 This playlist will initially be pre-defined, but eventually we should add the ability to add your own playlists that others can play with.

 Things to discuss: